kul-amr/webmonitor/README.md

     sudo docker build -t IMAGE_NAME .

-To run the docker image :
+To run the docker container from image :

     sudo docker run -it IMAGE_NAME